Internships

 – Hat: A baseball hat or a warm hat in cold weather is a great idea.

 – Footwear: FERP-specific boots or shoes will help contain poison oak oils.
+If you prefer, we have a fairly large collection of rubber FERP boots in 490 NS2 for you to borrow on your shifts!

 If it’s raining or if it might rain